ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Installation-MacOS.rst

         Run the following command in the VM or container terminal.
         If you're using the container, you don't need to use ``sudo`` because the container's user is ``root``.
+        You will, however, need to update APT's package index files since Docker images typically remove them when being built.

         .. code-block:: console

-            sudo apt-get install ros-{DISTRO}-webots-ros2
+            apt-get update  # Only needed for Docker containers sudo apt-get install ros-{DISTRO}-webots-ros2

     .. group-tab:: Install ``webots_ros2`` from sources